tal412/ChessScope/GOOGLE_DRIVE_SETUP.md

 ## Overview

 The Google Drive backup feature provides:
-- **Automatic backup**: Your study database is automatically synced to Google Drive every 30 seconds when changes are detected
+- **Automatic backup**: Your study database is automatically synced to Google Drive on every save operation
 - **Data safety**: Never lose your study progress, even if you clear browser data or switch devices
 - **Easy restore**: Restore your data from Google Drive with one click
 - **Cross-device sync**: Access your studies from any device where you're signed in